ceramicstudio/js-composedb/website/docs/guides/interacting/queries.md

 # Querying the graph

-The `ComposeClient` automatically generates a GraphQL Schema from the runtime Composite definition.
+The [`ComposeClient`](../../api/classes/client.ComposeClient.md) automatically generates a GraphQL Schema from the runtime composite definition.

-It notablly creates a `CeramicAccount` object that replaces `DID` scalar representations, and the root `Query` object used as an entry-point to acces the graph.
+It notablly creates a [`CeramicAccount` object](#ceramicaccount-object) that replaces [`DID` scalar](../creating-composites/scalars.md#did) representations, and the root [`Query` object](#query-object) used as an entry-point to acces the graph.

 ## CeramicAccount object

-The `CeramicAccount` object replaces all the `DID` scalars from the Composite definition, using the following fields:
+The `CeramicAccount` object replaces all the [`DID` scalars](../creating-composites/scalars.md#did) from the composite definition, using the following fields:

 - `id: ID!`: the DID string value.
 - `isViewer: Boolean!`: whether the account authenticated to the Ceramic instance matches the `id`.
-- Other fields will be generated based on the Models present in the definition.
+- Other fields will be generated based on the models present in the definition.

 ## Query object